 Minor in Maine Studies

-The Minor in Maine Studies offers students the opportunity to investigate Maine’s cultural, historical, and physical landscapes.
-The program recognizes the value of a multidisciplinary approach to understanding Maine’s historical and contemporary issues, and draws courses from many departments and programs.
+The Minor in Maine Studies offers the opportunity to investigate Maine’s cultural, historical, and physical landscapes.
+The program recognizes the value of a multidisciplinary approach to Maine’s historical and contemporary issues, and draws courses from many departments and programs.
 The minor is useful for those who plan to work in Maine, especially teachers, social workers, business people, policy makers and government employees.
 However, our courses will appeal to anyone with an interest in Maine’s history, culture and people.

-2) Students will gain experience using discipline-based learning experiences that include methods from humanities, social, physical and natural sciences.
+2) Gain experience using methods from humanities, social, physical and natural sciences.

-3) Students will be able to analyze the cultural, political and economic relationships between people and the environment in Maine.
+3) Analyze the cultural, political and economic relationships between people and the environment in Maine.

-4) Students will gain a better understanding of social, political and economic trends in Maine, and develop a basic understanding of public policy issues.
+4) Gain an understanding of social, political and economic trends in Maine, as well as public policy issues.